Eoraptor: History of discovery

-The bones of this primitive dinosaur were first discovered in 1991, by University of San Juan paleontologist Ricardo Martínez, during field work conducted by the University of Chicago and the University of San Juan.
+The bones of this primitive dinosaur were first discovered in 1991, by University of San Juan paleontologist Ricardo Martínez and Paul Sereno, during field work conducted by the University of Chicago and the University of San Juan.
 The holotype specimen PVSJ 512 was discovered in muddy siltstone belonging to the Cancha de Bochas Member of the Ischigualasto Formation in Argentina.
 The fossils in this formation were deposited in the Carnian stage of the Triassic period, approximately 235 to 228 million years ago.
 It took almost 12 months to collect the holotype, which was then shipped to the Field Museum of Natural History in Chicago for preparation by William F. Simpson and Bob Masek.
 The fossil was first put on display in Chicago and was then returned to San Juan, Argentina, where it went on display at the Museum of Natural Sciences.